HasaanTS/power-consumption-analysis/README.md

 # power-consumption-analysis

-To view the analysis reports, head over to the analysis directory
+1. To view the analysis reports, head over to the analysis directory.
+2. Data folder ommitted becuase of proprietary nature